Movements (band): History

 In March 2018, the band released a music video for the song "Deadly Dull".
 The band teamed up with Alzheimer's Association for the video to spread awareness.

 In November 2018, they released a cover of R.E.M.'s "Losing My Religion" as part of Songs that Saved My Life compilation released on Hopeless Records.

 On July 24, 2020, the band released a new single "Don't Give Up Your Ghost" with a music video, along with the announcement of their second album entitled No Good Left to Give, to be released on September 18, 2020, via Fearless Records.
 On August 21, the band released a second single "Skin to Skin" along with its music video.
 On September 11, 2020 "Tunnel Vision", the third and final single for the album was released.
 The effort was once again produced by long-time collaborator Will Yip.
 On August 20, 2021, the band released two b-sides from the album, titled "Panic" and "No Silhouette".

 On March 11, 2022, the band released a new single "Barbed Wire Body".
 On August 19, 2022, another single "Cherry Thrill" was released, with the music video for it following on August 26.

 On April 28, 2023, the band released two new singles, "Killing Time" and "Lead Pipe", along with music videos for both songs.
 On May 25, the band released a new single "Fail You" with a music video, along with the announcement of their third album entitled Ruckus!, to be released on August 18, 2023, via Fearless Records, making this the third single released from the album including the two previously released in April.
 On June 15, the band released a fourth single "Tightrope" from the album, along with a music video.
 On July 13, the fifth and final single "Heaven Sent" was released, along with a music video.
 The band confirmed with Valentino Petrarca from The Aquarian that they would begin writing their 4th studio album at the end of 2025.

 Musical style, lyrics and influence

-The band's music is a mixture of post-hardcore, alternative rock, and spoken word.
+The band's music is a mixture of post-hardcore, soft grunge, alternative rock, and spoken word.
 They are considered part of the emo revival movement.

 Vocalist Patrick Miranda has been diagnosed with obsessive–compulsive disorder and has struggled with depression and anxiety, struggles that heavily influence the band's lyrics.
 Other lyrical themes include heartbreak and tense relationships with parents.
 The song "Deadly Dull" is written about Alzheimer's disease, which Miranda's grandmother suffered from.

-Movements' influences include such bands as Pianos Become the Teeth, La Dispute, Oceana, Title Fight and Thrice.
+Movements' influences include such bands as Balance and Composure, Citizen, Pianos Become the Teeth, La Dispute, Oceana, Title Fight and Thrice.